Academic Advising | FAQ

 Becoming a tutor is a good way to help others and give back to the Bobcat community.
 Visit our Student Employment page for more information.

-A MyAudit is a very useful tool for seeing how far you are in pursuing your degree and for consulting with your academic advisor.
-To run a MyAudit while you are undeclared, a "what-if" audit is in place to simulate your projected major.
+MyDegreePath is a very useful tool for seeing how far you are in pursuing your degree and for consulting with your academic advisor.
+To run an audit while you are undeclared, "Select a Different Program" is in place to simulate your projected major.

-- Login via MyUCMerced, select "MyAudit" under Student Services menu.
+- Login via MyUCMerced, select "MyDegreePath" under Student Services menu.

 We understand that the dismissal process can be stressful and frustrating.
 The purpose of dismissal is to give students the push they need to build their study skills and be able to mature at a community college, so they are not deepening their academic probation.
 In addition, dismissal is often to prevent a student from becoming financially unstable - either by preventing them from paying for units they are not earning, or from losing financial aid that may be helping them attend the UC.
 Please understand that dismissal is not at all a punishment, but, rather, an opportunity for you to reflect, improve academic skills, modify goals, and adjust learning patterns before returning to a UC education.

 It's easy to return to UC Merced by meeting the Reinstatement Criteria, and we look forward to having you return after two semesters.